PiwikPRO/PPMS-PublicDocs/consent_manager/custom_consent_form/enable-custom-consent-form.rst

   #.
 In “Settings” section, find “Privacy” settings
   #.
 Ensure that “Ask visitors for consent” is checked
   #.
 Enable “Use a custom consent form” option

+Then you can build a form using the `JavaScript API`_.